- Productive efficiency is concerned with the optimal method of producing goods; producing goods at the lowest cost.

-Definition: Productive efficiency can be defined as producing goods and services for the lowest cost.
+This is defined as producing goods and services for the lowest cost.
 Productive efficiency is said to occur on the production possibility frontier.
 On the PPF curve, it is impossible to produce more of one good without producing less of another.

-In the diagram below.
-If you are at point A you can’t produce more services without foregoing goods.
+In the diagram below, if you are at point A, you can’t produce more services without foregoing goods.

-Lowest Point on SRAC Curve
+Lowest point on SRAC Curve